- Death & Loss of Life

 Death by a Helicopter Blade

 This must be one of the freakiest accidents on record.
 How do you not see a moving helicopter blade when you just got out of the helicopter?
 The crew cannot explain what happened either.
 Boris Sagal (58-years-old) a film director was working on his latest film “World War III”, in the third day of shooting when this bizarre accident occurred.
 He had just arrived back at the Mount Hood Resort of Timberland Lodge parking lot after a day of shooting the background scenes with his film crew on May 22, 1981.
-For unknown reasons he just walked into the blade of the helicopter suffering head and shoulder injuries, then immediately flown sixty miles to Emanuel Hospital in Portland, Oregon for emergency surgery but some five hours later he died from his injuries.
+For unknown reasons he just walked into the blade of the helicopter suffering head and shoulder injuries, then he was immediately flown sixty miles to Emanuel Hospital in Portland, Oregon for emergency surgery but some five hours later he died from his injuries.

 Mark Twain (1835 - 1910)